makersacademy/airport_challenge/README.md

 * For the airport class I added a default capacity of 100 planes, created an error message to be run when a plane attempted to land at an airport that had reached this max capacity.
 * I created en empty planes array for each instance of airport to track the number of planes and created methods for landing planes and receiving_planes to manipulate this array
 * I had trouble naming methods appropriate names within the Airport class
+* I also had issues with the various tests in the airport_spec - instructing plane to land, receiving a plane, instruction plane to take off, and releasing plane tests - I haven't managed to implement tests that actually test anything so far...
 * Where possible I used examples and parts of the Boris Bike example and applied them to the Airport challenge - eg. for capacity and planes array to keep track of the number of grounded planes at the airport, I modelled the landing and release_plane classes on the dock and release_bike classes